 These changing market conditions are impacting both the FTA and subscription TV industries.
 The FTA channels are counting on the use of Hybrid Broadcast Broadband TV (HbbTV) technology, which allows viewers to watch catch-up TV direct on the TV set using FreeviewPlus.

 This report provides an overview on the FTA market in Australia as well as an overview of trends.
 The information and analysis is provided and in a range of formats including text, tabular and easy-to-read chart formats.

 Companies covered in this report include:

-Australian Broadcasting Corporation (ABC), Special Broadcasting Service (SBS), Seven West, Nine Entertainment, TEN.
+Australian Broadcasting Corporation (ABC), Special Broadcasting Service (SBS), Seven West, Nine Entertainment, TEN, Free TV.